Growing Degree Days Calculator

 | Remaining heat | Target GDD minus current cumulative GDD, floored at zero. | Shows how many F-day or C-day units remain before the listed stage. |

 F-day and C-day totals are not numerically interchangeable.
-A difference of 1 C is equal to 1.8 F, so a model calibrated in one scale should be compared with thresholds in that same scale.
-The unit selector reloads preset thresholds for the selected model, but pasted weather values remain exactly as entered.
+A temperature difference of 1 C equals 1.8 F, so a model calibrated in one scale should be compared with thresholds in that same scale.
+Converting units after the fact is less reliable than keeping weather rows, base temperatures, caps, and stage targets in one consistent system.

 Accuracy and Privacy Notes:

-GDD output is only as good as the weather data, model thresholds, and biofix choice behind it.
-The calculator does not fetch weather records or verify local pest advisories for you.
+GDD output depends on the weather data, model thresholds, calculation method, and biofix choice behind it.
+The calculator does not fetch weather records, verify station quality, or confirm current pest advisories.

-- Use a weather station close to the field or garden when possible.
-A shaded yard, paved microclimate, greenhouse, or distant airport can move daily heat totals away from the crop canopy.
+- Use a weather station close to the field, garden, greenhouse, or turf area when possible.
+A shaded yard, paved microclimate, slope, or distant airport can move daily heat totals away from the plant canopy.

-- Keep the same calculation method when comparing totals with extension bulletins, seed guides, or pest models.
+- Keep the same calculation method when comparing totals with extension bulletins, seed guides, pest advisories, or crop models.
 Method differences are a common reason totals disagree.

-- Use the stage action notes as reminders, not treatment instructions.
-Pesticide, herbicide, and crop-management decisions still need current labels and local guidance.
+- Use action notes as reminders, not treatment instructions.
+Pesticide, herbicide, harvest, irrigation, and fertility decisions still need current labels, local guidance, and field observations.

-- Pasted rows and local text files are read in your browser for the calculation.
-The page does not need to send your weather rows to a weather service to produce the ledger.
+- Pasted rows and uploaded text files are read in your browser for the calculation.
+The page does not need to send your weather rows to a weather service to build the accumulation table.

 When a threshold is close, field scouting matters more than another decimal place.
 Check actual plants, pest stages, trap catches, or turf condition before acting on the number.